antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 ## Wrapping up

-This post covered quite a bit of concepts!
+This post covered quite a lot of concepts!
 Let's quickly summarize:

 1. There are multiple technologies available for building web services with F# on .NET Core today.
 I used Giraffe for this post.
 2. Giraffe has some functional idioms that differ quite a bit from ASP.NET MVC.
 3. Data access (in this case, with SQLite) is quite easy to do with F# and .NET Core.
 4. F# has some powerful features, such as Computation Expressions, that allow you to pack a lot of power into a small amount of code.

 Lastly, this is all very easy to put together.
 All you need to do is install two packages on top of the Giraffe template (`Microsoft.Data.Sqlite` and `NPoco`), and all pieces of this application are very lightweight.
 In general, F# on .NET Core has what I like to call a "Linear complexity curve".
 What I mean by that is that it's simple and straightforward to get small things done, and as the problem space grows, the complexity you must deal grows linearly.
 Plugging into the HTTP pipeline to add custom functionality follows a small set of [documented rules](https://github.com/dustinmoris/Giraffe#httphandler).
-Adding a data access layer is just means adding a few packages and writing some functions which access the data source with SQL.
+Adding a data access layer is just means adding a few packages and writing some functions which access the data source with SQL (Note: with a database such as MSSQL, PgSQL, or MySQL, these can be Stored Procedures).
 Furthermore, F# is oriented around _functions_, not objects.
 Functions are very flexible in the face of change, unlike large object-oriented class heirarchies.

 In total, this project has the following line of code statistics (including whitespace, formatting, and comments):